jcgonzalezb/AirBnB_clone/web_static/README.md

 ## Description of the project

 In this project you can observe a page similar to AirBnB in which HTML and CSS languages were implemented.
-HTML is the structure of the page and CSS is the styling of your same.
+HTML is the structure of the page and CSS is the styling of the same.

 Here is a preview of the page: [AirBnB](https://imgur.com/iyMgqLK)